kubernetes/community/contributors/devel/development.md

 Kubernetes is developed using git for version control.

-### Install
+### GitHub workflow

+To check out code to work on, please refer to [this guide](/contributors/guide/github-workflow.md).

-Follow the [official git documentation] to learn how to install git, then follow the directions in [github-workflow.md] for step-by-step development procedures.
-For tips, tricks, and common practices used within the Kubernetes project read the [Kubernetes GitHub cheat sheet][github-cheat-sheet].
+For tips, tricks, and common practices used within the Kubernetes project read the [Kubernetes GitHub Cheat Sheet][github-cheat-sheet].

 ## Building Kubernetes